Signal Hill City Council approves flying five commemorative flags in 2021

 Deputy City Manager Scott Charney said the council had also approved displaying a NAACP (National Association for the Advancement of Colored People) flag last February for Black History Month but did not receive a flag in time.
 Represented groups must supply the City with flags to display, he said.

-Cristina Bond, Signal Hill Communications Specialist, told the Signal Tribune that the City held a formal commemoration of the NAACP last year even though it could not fly a flag.
+Cristina Bond, Signal Hill communications specialist, told the Signal Tribune that the City held a formal commemoration of the NAACP last year even though it could not fly a flag.

 For 2021, the council again approved displaying the Pride and NAACP flags.
 However, it is unclear which NAACP flag will fly in February since there is more than one.
 Though the flag has been ordered, a sample image is not yet available, Charney said at the meeting, and confirmed it with the Signal Tribune on Jan.
 27.